 Out of all these options applying for benefits online is usually the most convenient.
 Not only is the application digital, but you can save and submit information at your own pace and in the comfort of your own home.
 Before you get started you may find it convenient to read over this application pamphlet provided by the SSA.
 There you’ll find additional details about how to apply online and what information you’ll need before you begin.
 When your ready to apply you can simply visit the SSA’s website and access the application.

 If you’d like to apply directly with a representative from the SSA you can call them toll free at 1-800-772-1213 or visit your local SSA office.
 The SSA advices applicants who wish to apply in-person make an appointment before their visit.
 You can find a location in your area by using the Social Security Office Locator.

 Many people are unaware of their options when it comes time to apply for disability benefits.
-The truth is, you don’t have to go at it alone.
-Many people will rely on the assistance of a disability advocate or attorney throughout their journey.
-An attorney can help their client with the initial application process and with any unexpected hiccups along the way.
+However, you don’t have to go through it alone.
+In fact, many people rely on the assistance of a disability advocate or attorney to secure benefits.
+An attorney can help with the initial application process as well as appealing your claim’s denial, if needed.

-Here is a quick rundown of what a legal aid can do and how it may benefit you and your claim.
+Here is a quick rundown of what legal assistance can do for you:

-- Make sure medical evidence supports your claim and inability to work
+- Ensures all medical evidence supports your claim and inability to work

-- Appeal an unfavorable decision from the SSA
+- Appeals any unfavorable decisions from the SSA

 - Communicates with the SSA on your behalf during the claim review process